Any vision is worth its weight in gold

 Today’s worldwide topics waiting for a vision are freedom, poverty, health, peace, work, energy, and happiness.
 Topics of lesser importance may be traveling, music, sports, holidays, video, transport, communication, and relationships.
 But even on these topics, you may have your futuristic thoughts.

 Important to note is that being a visionary and having a vision is not about making money.
-It is about having fun, enjoying every day you live in doing what you want.
-Being busy with exploring trends and developing a vision immediately sets you on a path of doing what you want more often.
+It is about having fun and enjoying every day you live doing what you want.
+Being busy exploring trends and developing a vision immediately sets you on a path to doing what you want more often.

 What is a Leader's Vision ?

 Do organizations have a vision?
 No. Do leaders have a vision?
 Yes.
 Stronger said: a vision defines a leader.
-Not all visionaries are leaders, in the sense that they miss the ability to execute, for instance, the inventor.
-So often we find in successful communities and companies at least two people: the inventor and the leader share the same vision.
+Not all visionaries are leaders because they miss the ability to execute, for instance, the inventor.
+So often, in successful communities and companies, at least two people, the inventor, and the leader, share the same vision.
 In my opinion, the perfect leader is a community architect.

 A vision should not contain business ambitions, business objectives, or goals.
 Leave that for the strategy.
 Clean up vision statements by removing these.
 You only want to have things that happen and for sure will happen in your vision statement.
-Here is a real problem for writing vision by managers: whatever you ask a manager to write, he will write down objectives, goals, and actions and label it whatever you want.
+Here is a real problem for managers to write visions: whatever you ask a manager to write, he will write down objectives, goals, and actions and label them as you want.

 A leader's vision is people-centric.
-A leader's vision is often about confronting yourself with really, really tough problems and solving them, not bypassing them, but overcoming them with absolutely new alternatives.
+A leader's vision is often about confronting yourself with really tough problems and solving them, not bypassing them but overcoming them with new alternatives.
 Without problems, people would never have any vision.

-A leader's visions often hold a set of coherent subtopics or trends within the main topic.
+A leader's visions often contain coherent subtopics or trends within the main topic.
 For instance, if the main topic is work, a vision of work can be divided into sub-topics or trends such as flex work, mobile work, eWork, and labor.

-In a vision like that a lot of details of situations arise.
+In a vision like that, many details of situations arise.

 So, now what ?

-My question to you would be: what are you going to do in the next 10 minutes?
-Do you carry on with your life like you have been doing for years, or do you take a break for ten minutes and think over what makes your sense arise and how you can be a visionary on your topic?
+My question would be: what will you do in the next 10 minutes?
+Do you carry on with your life like you have been doing for years, or do you take a ten-minute break and think over what makes sense and how you can be a visionary on your topic?
 Maybe you can do some good for the community with it or even start a future worldwide company.

 Either way, good luck doing it!